j-bruel/Register/README.md

 * `remove all` variables available.
 * `count` variable number

-More complex and interesting features will be availables on future release.
+More complex and interesting features will be available for future release.

 ## Usage